PowerDNS-Admin/PowerDNS-Admin/README.md

 - Dashboard and pdns service statistics
 - DynDNS 2 protocol support
 - Edit IPv6 PTRs using IPv6 addresses directly (no more editing of literal addresses!)
+- limited API for manipulating zones and records

 ### Running PowerDNS-Admin
 There are several ways to run PowerDNS-Admin.
 Following is a simple way to start PowerDNS-Admin with docker in development environment which has PowerDNS-Admin, PowerDNS server and MySQL Back-End Database.